brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

 * ``cross_compiling_dirs``: dictionary of directories. ``cross_compiling_dirs`` contains toolchain substitutions for source directory.
 This is used when execution needs different path to access sources (i.e.: in windows cross compilation, for pure python components, it is necessary to access source directories through network shares, instead of NFS mount point).
 For instance, the following configuration line: ``i686-w64-mingw32://computer/basedir`` will replace the source directory path with the UNC path ``//computer/basedir`` in a build directory that uses the i686-w64-mingw32 ``cross_compiling_prefix``.
 The network share ``//computer/basedir`` must have been properly configured on ``computer`` to be accessible.
 * ``directory_id``: used in Jenkins notification
 * ``revision_control``: ``ON`` (default) or ``OFF``.
 If enabled, revision control systems (*svn*, *git*) will be used to update the sources.
 If OFF, the sources directory will be left as is as a fixed sources tree.
+* ``default_source_dir``: ?
+I don't know... **FIXME**
 * ``default_steps``: steps performed for this build directory when bv_maker is invoked without specifying steps (typically just ``bv_maker``).
 Defaults to: ``sources``.
 * ``env``: environment variables dictionary
+* ``ignore_git_failure``: don't stop after the sources step if one or more git repositories cannot be updated in fast-forward mode (which also occurs when working on a non-principal branch).
+Later steps will thus be performed, but the source step will still be reported as failed.
 * ``revision_control``: ``ON`` (default) or ``OFF``.
 When ON, sources components will be updated using revision control systems (RCS) (svn, git...), and a list of valid components will be generated during the :ref:`sources step <sources_step>` and saved in a file, named ``components_sources.json`` in the main sources directory.
 If sources are only local, turning ``revision_control`` to OFF will avoid using RCS, but will still generate the list of components for building.
 * ``stderr_file``: file used to redirect the standard error stream of bv_maker when email notification is used.
 This file is "persistant" and will not be deleted.
 If not specified, it will be mixed with standard output.
 * ``stdout_file``: file used to redirect the standard output stream of bv_maker when email notification is used.
 This file is "persistant" and will not be deleted.
 If neither it nor ``stderr_file`` are specified, then a temporary file will be used, and erased when each step is finished.
+* ``update_git_remotes``: ``ON`` (default) or ``OFF``.
+If ON, all git remotes will be fetched, otherwise only the current active branch in a component will be fast-forwarded.
+The default value in brainvisa-cmake < 3 used to be ``OFF``, but this was changed in order to make things clearer/easier and to handle git-lfs projects.
+The former "light" mode (no fetch + detached branch mode) has been deprecated also: it still works for repositories created usinbg bv_maker 2.x but new repositories are not initialized this way any longer.
+See :ref:`git_repositories`

 Add components to the list